 There are very few products out there that I think are so great I end up buying them for my entire family.
-The Catit Senses Food Maze is one of those products.
+The Catit Senses Food Maze happens to be one of them.

 We got our first Catit Food Maze a long time ago; something like three years ago.
-Since then, we’ve bought one for my parents, given an old one to my brother, then re-bought one for ourselves (we moved countries, and a cat food maze isn’t exactly the kind of thing you take with you).
+Since then, we’ve bought one for my parents, given an old one to my brother, then re-bought one here in the UK for ourselves (we moved continents early 2016, and a cat food maze isn’t exactly the kind of thing you take with you in a suitcase).
 In case you can’t tell, we’ve gotten a lot of good use out of this product over the years, and expect it would be the same for other cat owners.
 Does the job we wanted it to do just right.

-I prefer feeding our cat kibble over wet food for a lot of reasons.
-According to some vets it’s healthier for a cat’s teeth, kibble is easier to store than wet food, a lot cheaper than wet, even for quality kibble, easy to involve in play-time, helpful in specific attempts at making a cat exercise, and the last and most important reason: it allows you to feed a cat solely through the use of cat feeding toys.
-Which itself has many advantages.
+I prefer feeding Avery kibble over wet food for a lot of reasons: according to some vets, kibble is healthier for a cat’s teeth (edit: did some research and found out this is actually not true; read up on it here), kibble is easier to store than wet food, a lot cheaper than wet, even for quality kibble, easy to involve in play-time, helpful in specific attempts I make at making Avery exercize more, and the last and most important reason – it allows me to feed Avery solely through the use of cat feeding toys.
+Which I feel in itself has many advantages.

-If a cat eats too quickly, he or she can end up overeating, having indigestion, or even vomiting.
+If kitties eat too quickly, they can end up overeating, with indigestion, or even vomiting.
 Now, Avery had never vomited prior to me grabbing the Catit Senses Food Maze, but he was a quick eater, and so I didn’t want him to end up having issues later on.
 I wanted him to slow down.
 Putting food in a bowl and just handing it to him wasn’t going to cut it.

-He’s an indoor cat, so I also wanted a way to keep him engaged with something other than nap time for part of the day.
+He’s an indoor cat and always has been since we took him in – so I also was searching for a way to keep him engaged with something other than nap time for part of the day.
 Yes, I played with him, but I couldn’t help feeling it wasn’t enough.
-He’s not the kind of cat who really likes to play on his own, but put food at the heart of the “game” and he’s definitely in.
+He’s not the kind of kitty who likes to play on his own, but put food at the heart of the “game” and he’s definitely in.
 So food toys definitely seemed the way to go.

-The Catit Food Toy caught my attention; primarily because of all the positive reviews it was getting on Amazon – and let’s be real, also because of the pretty damn good price (especially when compared to timed feeders).
-I figured I should give it a shot and hope for the best.
+The Catit Food Toy caught my attention primarily because of all the positive reviews it was getting on Amazon – and let’s be real, also because of the pretty reasonable price tag (especially by comparison to timed feeders).
+I figured I should give the food maze a shot and hope for the best.
 This wouldn’t be the first cat product to disappoint me if it did, and so long as I ended up with at least a few products I really liked, I’d be happy to cut my losses.
 The price of this product is very fair, too, if you factor in using it every day and the fact that it can easily be taken apart and washed clean.
 If the Catit Food Maze worked out, it would be more than worth the price.

-Now, remember how I told you we got this food maze a long time ago?
+Remember how I told you we got this food tree a long time ago?
 This was way back when Catit had released the first version of the toy; Catit is now on to version 2.0, which has a much more narrow opening at the top, and a wider base.
 Not huge differences, but I can definitely see why they made them.
 I’ll touch a little more on this later.

 And hack it he did.
 See, that giant round hole in version 1 of the food maze meant that he learned a week or two in that he could put his paws up on the top of the toy, stick his head through the hole in the top and eat away.
-Naughty little bugger.
+Naughty little bug.
 Not an issue for us, though.
-Had plenty of big, heavy books lying around.
-Simply laid one on top after dropping the food in and he was easily kept outta there.
-He didn’t try knocking the book over or pushing the whole food tree to the floor, which meant this one quick fix was all it took to solve all our problems with version 1 of the Catit Food Maze.
+Had plenty of big, heavy books lying around – simply laid one on top after dropping the food in and he was easily kept outta there.
+Avery didn’t try knocking the book over or pushing the whole food tree to the floor, which meant this one quick fix was all it took to solve all our problems with version 1 of the Catit Food Maze.

 The first version also had this odd little mat that would be placed underneath the maze to try to keep it in place.
 Didn’t really work, so we chucked it, but we didn’t care if the food maze moved around anyway.
 If the food maze wasn’t on carpet, it would start off at one end of the room and easily end up about half a room’s distance in the span of one feeding.
 Again, not an issue for us, didn’t really care if it moved around, so long as it wasn’t knocked over – and luckily for us, Avery never did try for us to find out.
 Maybe that had something to do with the heavy book on top, though I doubt it, because we eventually took that off and he didn’t try any funny business then either.
 In fact, didn’t even go back to eating from the top.
-I guess he knew we’d just put the book back anyway, so what was the point in bothering?
+I guess he just got used to getting food out the “regular” way which made it less work than his shenanigans.

 Avery learned how to eat all his food out of the Catit Food Maze in a matter of about 20 minutes.
 Considering this was our first cat toy and we’d been feeding him out of a bowl prior, we were pretty happy with this considering it meant he was eating slowly enough not to be able to vomit from eating too quickly, and it meant he felt a bit fuller since it took him longer to eat every last piece.